lean-delivery/ansible-role-jenkins-slave/README.md

   Additional options to pass to java.
 Default value is `""`.
   - `slave_windows_labels`
   List of labels for the slave node.
 Default value is `['windows']`.
+  - `slave_windows_service_user`
+  The username to set the service to start as.
+  - `slave_windows_service_password`
+  The password of given username to set the service to start as.

 ## Example Playbook